Awguhst/measure-theory-notes/README.md

 # Measure Theory Notes

-These are some very questionable measure theory notes based on **Measures, Integrals, and Martingales by René L. Schilling**.
+These are measure theory notes based on **Measures, Integrals, and Martingales by René L. Schilling** Of quite Dubious Quality™.

 ## Topics Covered